viki-vik/InTheEndOps/README.md

     terraform plan
     terraform apply

-#### b.
-Install Argo CD using Helm:

-Navigate to the `argocd/helm` directory:

-    cd ../helm

-Install Argo CD using the Helm chart.
-You might need to adjust the `values.yaml` file to customize your Argo CD installation.

-    helm install argocd . -n argocd --create-namespace

-### 3. Configure Argo CD
+### 2. Configure Argo CD

-* **Access Argo CD:** Determine how to access the Argo CD UI.
-This usually involves port forwarding or using an ingress controller.
-For Rancher Desktop, Traefik is often used.
+* **Access ArgoCD:** Determine how to access the Argo CD UI.
+This usually involves port forwarding:

+        kubectl port-forward svc/argocd-server -n argocd 8080:443

 * **Get the Argo CD Admin Password:**

-        kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
+        kubectl get secret -n argocd argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 --decode

-* **Log in to Argo CD:** Use the username `admin` and the password obtained in the previous step to log in to the Argo CD UI.
+* **Log in to Argo CD:** Use the username `admin` and the password obtained in the previous step to log in to the Argo CD UI from `http://localhost:8080`

 ### 4. Deploy WordPress and MariaDB

-* **Create the Argo CD Application:** Ensure the `argocd-app.yaml` file is correctly configured with your repository URL and path to the `wordpress-mariadb` chart.
-Then, apply it to your cluster:
+* **Create the Argo CD Application:** Apply to your cluster:

+        cd ../argocd
-        kubectl apply -n argocd -f argocd-app.yaml
+        kubectl apply -f wordpress-app.yaml -n argocd

 * **Argo CD Sync:** Argo CD will now synchronize the application, deploying WordPress and MariaDB to your Rancher Desktop cluster.

+        kubectl get applications -n argocd

 ### 5. Access WordPress

-* Once the Argo CD application is synced and the WordPress pods are running, you can access WordPress through your browser.
-Since we are using a `LoadBalancer` service in the WordPress Helm chart, with Rancher Desktop, you can usually access it via `http://localhost`.
+* Once the Argo CD application is synced and the WordPress pods are running, expose Wordpress service:

+        kubectl port-forward svc/argocd-server -n argocd 8080:443

+you can access WordPress through your browser via `http://localhost`.